Aaron Rodgers Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Season Stats

-- Rodgers has 4,115 passing yards (242.1 ypg) to lead Green Bay, completing 68.9% of his throws and recording 37 touchdown passes with four interceptions this season.
+- Rodgers has thrown for 4,115 yards (242.1 ypg) to lead Green Bay, completing 68.9% of his passes and collecting 37 touchdown passes and four interceptions this season.

-- He has added 101 rushing yards (5.9 ypg) on 33 carries while scoring three touchdowns on the ground.
+- He also has 101 rushing yards on 33 carries with three touchdowns, averaging 5.9 yards per game.

 - Rodgers has attempted 110 of his 531 passes in the red zone, accounting for 54.2% of his team's red zone plays.